west757/PayLES/README.md

 - tsp calculator for reaching certain tsp amount and providing rates
 - keep table in area where change occurs and not update scroll to top of page
 - take state income tax into account for deployments
+- still have taxable income if custom when in combat zone

 mid-term:
 - get combat zone from les